Naviid24/persian-foods-pp4-clean/README.md

 ## 🔐 Removing `env.py` from Version Control (Forked Repository)

-When I forked this repository, the file `env.py` was already committed in the original project.
+After I submit my project I got a feedback about env.py file and this happened because When I forked this repository, the file `env.py` was already committed in the original repo.
 Since `env.py` may contain sensitive information (like API keys or database credentials), it should not be tracked by Git or made public.

-Here’s what I did to clean it up in this fork:
+Here’s what I did to clean it up in this proiject repo:

 ### 1. Stop Tracking the File